jnlon/recbinfi/README.md

 # recbinfi
 `recbinfi` is a program that undeletes binary files based on their [file signatures](https://en.wikipedia.org/wiki/List_of_file_signatures).
-Currently, it is capable of recovering JPG, GIF, PNG, and PDF file types.
+Currently, it is capable of recovering JPG, GIF, PNG, ZIP, and PDF file types.
 Support for more file types is coming!

 # Usage